mwidmann/wsl-talk/PITCHME.md

 # My Setup

 @ul
-- Server environment running in Docker, services composed through docker-compose @note[running on windows, with the docker client installed in WSL using the api]
+- Server environment running in Docker for Windows
+- Services composed through docker-compose
-- A mix of Visual Studio Code and PhpStorm (just started using it)
+- A mix of Visual Studio Code and PhpStorm
 - zsh with prezto and pure theme @note[because of async git polling which makes it snappy even in large repositories]
 - Git mostly in Shell @note[but once the issues with line ends and filemodes, gui can be used as well]
 @ulend